Amnesiac (album): Reissues

 Radiohead left EMI after their contract ended in 2003.
 In 2007, EMI released Radiohead Box Set, a compilation of albums recorded while Radiohead were signed to EMI, including Amnesiac.
 After a period of being out of print on vinyl, Amnesiac was reissued as a double LP on 19 August 2008 as part of the "From the Capitol Vaults" series, along with other Radiohead albums.

 On 25 August, EMI reissued Amnesiac in a two-CD "Collector's Edition" and a "Special Collector's Edition" containing an additional DVD.
 The first CD contains the original studio album; the second CD collects B-sides from Amnesiac singles and live performances; the DVD contains music videos and a live television performance.
 Radiohead had no input into the reissues and the music was not remastered.
 The EMI reissues were discontinued after Radiohead's back catalogue was transferred to XL Recordings in 2016.
 In May 2016, XL reissued Radiohead's back catalogue on vinyl, including Amnesiac.

 An early demo of "Life in a Glasshouse", performed by Yorke on acoustic guitar, was released on the 2019 compilation MiniDiscs [Hacked].
 On November 5, 2021, Radiohead released Kid A Mnesia, an anniversary reissue compiling Kid A and Amnesiac.
 It includes a third album, Kid Amnesiae, comprising previously unreleased material from the sessions.
 Radiohead promoted the reissue with two digital singles, the previously unreleased tracks "If You Say the Word" and "Follow Me Around".

-Kid A Mnesia Exhibition, an interactive experience with music and artwork from the albums, was released on 18 November for PlayStation 5, macOS and Windows.
+Kid A Mnesia Exhibition, an interactive experience with music and artwork from Kid A and Amnesiac, was released on 18 November for PlayStation 5, macOS and Windows.
+A physical installation, Motion Picture House: Kid A Mnesia, opened at the 2026 Coachella festival in California and is set to tour the US.